Effective as of: 09.01.2021

 Policy for Publication

-In case of having problems with Internet access an e-mail request must be sent the ICTS ( Request system ).
+In case of having problems with Internet access an e-mail request must be sent the ICTS Department (Request system).

-The AUA has two downlink Internet channels.
+The AUA has three downlink Internet channels.
 Whenever a channel is down a switching to alternative channel takes place.
 The switching between channels is done automatically.

-During the switching the Internet may be inaccessible for 4-5 min.
+During the switching, the Internet may be inaccessible for 4-5 minutes.

 The Internet is an important tool for members of the AUA community to use in exercising their academic freedom.
 Academic freedom is a core value for the AUA, and the use of or access to the Internet shall not be restricted for any community member who uses it in the pursuit of learning or free exchange of ideas, and who does not commit violations qualifying as Internet abuse.